KonH/UDBase/Docs/Inventory.md

 ## Transitions

-**ITransitionHelper** - interface, that define how items can be moved between item holders (send, buy, sell, etc.).
+**ITransitionHelper** - interface that defines how items can be moved between item holders (send, buy, sell, etc.).

-Now two helpers is exists:
+Now there are two helpers:

 - **BasicTransitionHelper** - any item can be transferred to another item holder without settings;
 - **TradeTransitionHelper** - item can be transferred if another item holder contains enough "resources" to pay for it;